Student Visa to PR Australia: The Indonesian Graduate's Roadmap

 The Core Route: Subclass 500 → 485 → Skilled Migration

 The Subclass 500 (Student Visa) itself does not grant permanent residency.
-What it does is set you up to apply for the Temporary Graduate Visa (Subclass 485), which buys you 2 to 4 years of work rights in Australia.
+What it does is set you up to apply for the Temporary Graduate Visa (Subclass 485), which generally provides 2 to 3 years of work rights in Australia.
+Eligible regional graduates may later qualify for a Second Post-Higher Education Work stream visa for 1 to 2 additional years, subject to the current eligibility rules.
 Those years are what feed into the skilled migration system.

 The standard sequence for an Indonesian graduate looks like this: